When the world gets too heavy

 That I'm skin and bone

-Just a king and a rusty throne
+Just a king and rusty throne

 Oh, the castle's under siege

-But the sign outside says "leave me alone"
+But the sign outside says "Leave me alone"

-It was always you falling for me
+It was always you

-Now there's always time calling for me
+Now there's always time

 I'm the light blinking at the end of the road